fido-device-onboard/pri-fidoiot/README.md

 - `storage`: It contains SQL based storage implementations for Fido IoT Servers.

-- `device` : It contains a Java implementation of a FIDO IoT HTTP device.

 ## Building FIDO IoT source

 FIDO IoT source is written in [Java 11](https://openjdk.java.net/projects/jdk/11/) and uses the